rob-robinson/rob-robinson.github.io/README.md

 # rob-robinson.github.io
-This is the dist directory of https://github.com/rob-robinson/new_blank_template after running `gulp build`.
+This is the repository for <http://rob-robinson.github.io> .

+To run locally:

+`npm install`

+`gulp serve`